A guide to design and creativity in Cheltenham

 The Big Dot Company

-We also host local portfolio reviews that allow creative people to get feedback on their work and be inspired by the work of others.
+We also host local portfolio reviews that allow creative people to get feedback on their work and be inspired by others’ work.

 The Screening Rooms